 Figuring out how much an individual Rapid Rewards point is worth, or how many points it’ll take to get a free flight, isn’t an exact science.
 To quote Southwest:

 The number of points needed for a particular Southwest flight is set by Southwest and will vary depending on destination, time, day of travel, demand, fare type, point redemption rate, and other factors, and is subject to change at any time until the booking is confirmed.

 The Points Guy estimates the monetary value of a Southwest Rapid Rewards point at 1.5 cents.
 In other words, 50,000 Rapid Rewards points could help you cover the cost of a $750 flight (minus taxes and fees), depending on destination, time, day of travel, demand and so on.

-These aren’t the only bonuses available, so make sure you sign up for those Southwest dining emails to learn about all the ways you can maximize your points!
+Every time you eat at a participating restaurant, make sure to leave a review and earn your 10 bonus points — and don’t forget about those three special bonuses: New Member, First Step and Thank You.
+These might not be the only bonuses available, so make sure you sign up for those Southwest dining emails to learn about all the ways you can maximize your points.